Boarding house tenancies and standard tenancies share many of the same requirements. Find out about the differences here.

 - if a tenant of the room agrees at, or immediately before, the time of entry

-- if the landlord reasonably believes there’s an emergency, or serious risk to life or property
+- if the landlord believes there’s an emergency, or serious risk to life or property

-- to provide services that the landlord and tenant have agreed to, as long as entry meets the conditions of the agreement or house rules
+- to provide any agreed services, as long as entry meets the conditions of the agreement or house rules

 - in accordance with an order from the Tenancy Tribunal.

-A boarding house landlord may enter a boarding room after giving 24 hours’ notice to the tenants of the room:
+A boarding house landlord may enter a boarding house room after giving 24 hours’ notice to:

-- to inspect the room, if no inspection has been made within the last four weeks
+- inspect the room, if it has been more than four weeks since the last inspection

-- to inspect the room, if the landlord believes the tenant has abandoned the room or breached the Residential Tenancies Act (the Act) in another way
+- inspect the room, if the landlord believes the tenant has abandoned the room or breached the RTA in another way

-- to show the room to a possible tenant or buyer
+- show the room to a possible tenant or buyer

-- to inspect work the landlord required the tenant to carry out, or the tenant agreed to carry out
+- inspect work the landlord required the tenant to carry out, or work the tenant agreed to carry out

-- to show the room to a registered valuer, real estate agent, or building inspector preparing a report.
+- show the room to a registered valuer, real estate agent, or building inspector.

 Ending a boarding house tenancy